 - Project Management: Ability to organize work and deliver results

-- Communication Skills: Translating complex ideas for diverse audiences
+- Communication Skills: Translating complex ideas for different audiences

 - Emotional Intelligence: Building relationships across functions and backgrounds